Ground Reports

 All three – Prem Ranjan, Prabhakar and Subodh – said they were not affiliated with any Hindu nationalist group, but identified as “proud and aware Hindus”.

 (Note: The ground visit was made by Prabhat Kumar, an intern with Swarajya.
-The report has been written by Swati Goel Sharma based on his inputs and telephonic conversations with villagers.)
+The report has been written by Swati Goel Sharma based on his inputs and further telephonic conversations with villagers.)

 Get Swarajya in your inbox.